Work

 I want to learn to fold them

-As you do.
+as you do.

-You crease the paper with quiet patience.
+You crease the paper with quiet patience;

 I sit beside you watching

-The air ripens with plum scent.
+as the air ripens with plum scent.

 Each time I tried,

-An asymmetrical paper leaf emerged.
+an asymmetrical paper leaf emerged.

-Drawing a new sheet—
+Drawing a new sheet

 I crease words into a tender bud.